EU Withdrawal Bill: A guide to the Brexit repeal legislation

 Given that this will not involve the usual Parliamentary scrutiny process, opposition parties have protested, with Labour claiming ministers were being handed "sweeping powers" to make hasty, ill thought-out legislation.

-Ministers have attempted to reassure critics by saying such measures will be time limited and not be used to make policy changes.
+Ministers have attempted to reassure critics by saying such measures will be time limited and not used to make policy changes.

 In total, the government estimates that 800 to 1,000 measures called statutory instruments will be required to make sure the bill functions properly.